 The telescopic steering column position can be stored with your memory settings.
-See "Memory" in the Index for more information.
+See Memory on page 2-55 for more information.

 Turn Signal/Multifunction Lever

 The lever on the left side of the steering column includes the following:

 - Turn and Lane-Change Signals

 - Headlamp High/Low-Beam Changer

 - Flash-to-Pass Feature

 - Cruise Control